 A new code of conduct came into operation for councillors at SDC on 1 May 2018 (The SDC Code), which is accompanied by some guidance and a set of linked documents as specified in the code.
 These documents are available on request.

 The Monitoring Officer has also approved an adapted version of the SDC Code as a model for use by town and parish councils within the district (see list of those parish and town councils which have adopted this code).This code is also accompanied by its own guidance and set of linked documents as specified in the code and which are available on request.
+A Councillor Code of Conduct training video has been produced to provide further guidance to new councillors.

 Most other town and parish councils in the district are operating the code of conduct promoted by the Department for Communities and Local Government (The DCLG Code).